April & May, Explore & Play

 Curry leaf (Murraya koenigii)

 In Healing Present, curry shrubs grow around the greenhouse, on our terraced gardens, and in our raised beds.
 Many of them multiply and grow without our initiative.
-Curry leaves are make delicious air fried vegetable chips.
+Curry leaves make delicious air fried vegetable chips.
 Add a spice mix, sauce, or oil when frying or roasting the curry leaf chips.
 I also add them to vegetable stews, lentil dishes, rice, and fish.
-Around Southern and Southeastern Asia, curry leaves are featured in raw or cooked recipes.
+Around South and Southeast Asia, curry leaves are featured in raw or cooked recipes.
 Apart from their culinary roles, they are integrated in chronic illness treatments, religious ceremonies, and cultural traditions.

 In traditional Chinese medicine, the mulberry root, leaf, seed, and leaf are used to treat conditions.

-So if you’re looking for multi-beneficial trees that easily adaptable and serve an emergency or year-round food reserve, consider growing these 5 tree/shrub species.
+So if you’re looking for multi-beneficial trees that are easily adaptable and serve an emergency or year-round food reserve, consider growing these 5 tree/shrub species.
 Find nurseries that sell them as mature saplings so you don’t have to wait too long for your regular supply of life-giving leafy greens.

 Ginger is commonly known as a popular spice in delicious dishes like Kinilaw and drinks like Salabat.
 But for gardeners, landscape designers, and tropical plant enthusiasts, gingers encompass diverse plants from botanical families like Zingiberaceae and Costaceae.
 Gingers and their relatives can be striking features in Cebu’s potted gardens and footpath borders.
 You can grow gingers in lush, dense groups along a path.
 Gingers can grow from 3 to 6 feet.
 Depending on how you prune them, the swaying stems and plump green leaves can shade walkways and soften garden edges.